A simple cooling option for a finished basement can give a fully new twist to your home!

 More information will give you control over the temperature in the basement.
 We have analyzed the top cooling options for a finished basement — let’s dive in.

 Top 5 Basement Cooling Options

 Even though a basement is one of the most chilled rooms in the house due to the lack of sunlight, it often requires cooling.
-Whether you are looking for natural cooling or air conditioning, you will find the best way to keep your basement cool thanks to this article.
+Whether you are looking for natural cooling or you consider basement air conditioning, you will find the best way to keep your basement cool thanks to this article.

 Why do we love it?

 - Zero installation required!
 Plug it to a power source via the USB cable and enjoy the effect immediately.

 - No windows?
 No problem!
 The Evapolar air cooler doesn’t need a window to let the hot air out.
 However, make sure you keep the door open to allow air circulation and prevent humidity due to the humid nature of basement air.
 Evapolar air coolers are ideal for windowless spaces.

 Evapolar air coolers often make it to the list of best portable ac for basement.
 NOTE: air coolers use evaporation as a cooling method, not air conditioning.
 However, it’s common for them to be reviewed together with ACs.